arun06samudrala/Data-Science/README.md

-Contains python implementation of various Machine Learning models
+This repository contains python implementation of various Machine Learning models